Edekslayer/RandomNum/README.md

 # RandomString
-A java code for a random number
+A java code for a random number.
-It generate and display random string that i have been added
+It will generate and display random string that i have been added

 Using LinkedList + Collections library